 If the headlines and Twitter feeds of the world are getting you down at the moment, I have the perfect antidote: a trip to the website of our friends at Unreasonable Group.

 Fighting the good fight, and choosing the right allies

 Unreasonable is a Venture Capitalist (VC) organisation.
 They only work with entrepreneurs who are, as they put it, ‘bending history in the right direction.’
 Put another way; they work with people who are passionate about solving the world’s problems.

 - Jayaashree Industries, who have created the first low-cost machines to make sanitary pads in India

 - Embrace Innovations, whose infant warmers are estimated to have saved the lives of over 300,000 babies across 22 countries

 - Econic Technologies, whose catalyst technologies convert CO2 into materials for plastic production

-In the last ten years, Unreasonable realised something that the rest of the business world today is only just waking up to: business does not (and cannot) exist apart from the world’s social problems.
+In the last ten years, Unreasonable realised something that the rest of the business world today is only just waking up to – business shouldn’t exist separately from the world’s social problems.

-Similarly, a 2015 Nielsen poll found that consumers are increasingly seeking out products that are clean and responsible: 66% of global consumers are willing to pay more for sustainable goods, and a full 73% of Millenials are.
+Similarly, a 2015 Nielsen poll found that consumers are increasingly seeking out products that are clean and responsible.
+66% of global consumers are willing to pay more for sustainable goods, and a full 73% of Millenials are.

-This sense of purpose motivates us; it gets us out of bed and into the office every day.
+This sense of purpose is what motivates us; it gets us out of bed and into the office every day.
 What is the social impact of your business?
 If you can’t come up with an answer, it might be time for a rethink.